pyladies/chapter-websites/.github/ISSUE_TEMPLATE/requesting_new_website.md

 Name | GitHub Handle | Slack Handle | PyLadies Chapter | Team Role
 | --| --| --| --| --|

+## Do you want your website to use one of the following templates or do you prefer it to be blank?

+- [ ] [PyLadies Netlify HTML Basic Website](https://github.com/pyladies/netlify-website-template), example: chicago.pyladies.com
+- [ ] I'll use my own template

+## Where will you host the website?

+- [ ] GitHub Pages
+- [ ] Heroku
+- [ ] Netlify
+- [ ] Other: [Please specify as this is needed for @pyladies/tech-and-infra-admins to setup the DNS record accordingly]

 ## Issue checklist

 **For the author to complete:**